MetaMask/SIPs/SIPS/sip-29.md

   expirationTime?: number;

   intervals: {
+    // The `all` value is a special interval that represents all available data.
+    all?: number;

     // The interval key MUST follow the ISO 8601 duration format.
-The `all`
-    // value is a special interval that represents all available data.
-    [interval: string]: [number, string][]; // Timestamp (UNIX time), price }
+    [interval: string]: [number, string][]; // Timestamp (UNIX time), price represented as a decimal number in a string }
 } | null;
 ```